MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 In the Library settings, visit **Permissions for this document library**:

 1. Select **Stop Inheriting Permissions**.
-  a.
 This enables you to select the permissions you would like to remove:
    - Site members
    - Site visitors
 2. Select **Remove User Permissions**.

-This prevents site members/visitors from inheriting permissions to all the data that we migrate into that library, allowing permissions to only those site members who we explicitly write to the folders themselves.
+This prevents site members/visitors from inheriting permissions to all the data that we migrate into that library, while allowing permissions to only those site members who we explicitly write to the folders themselves.

 For more info about SharePoint Online permissions inheritance, see **here**.